swaptacular/swpt_accounts/protocol.rst

-If a `PreparedTransferSignal` is received for an "initiated" CR record, the status of the corresponding CR record MUST be set to "prepared", and the received values for `debtor_id`, `sender_creditor_id`, and `transfer_id` -- recorded.
+If a `PreparedTransferSignal` is received for an "initiated" CR record, the status of the corresponding CR record MUST be set to "prepared", and the received values for `debtor_id`, `creditor_id`, and `transfer_id` -- recorded.
 The "prepared" CR record MUST be, at some point, finalized (committed or dismissed), and the status set to "finalized".

-If a `PreparedTransferSignal` is received for a "prepared" CR record, the corresponding values of `debtor_id`, `sender_creditor_id`, and `transfer_id` MUST be compared.
+If a `PreparedTransferSignal` is received for a "prepared" CR record, the corresponding values of `debtor_id`, `creditor_id`, and `transfer_id` MUST be compared.
 If they are the same, no action MUST be taken.
 If they differ, the newly prepared transfer MUST be immediately dismissed (by sending a message to the `finalize_prepared_transfer` actor with a zero `committed_amount`).

-If a `PreparedTransferSignal` is received for a "finalized" CR record, the corresponding values of `debtor_id`, `sender_creditor_id`, and `transfer_id` MUST be compared.
+If a `PreparedTransferSignal` is received for a "finalized" CR record, the corresponding values of `debtor_id`, `creditor_id`, and `transfer_id` MUST be compared.
 If they are the same, the original message to the `finalize_prepared_transfer` actor MUST be sent again.
 If they differ, the newly prepared transfer MUST be immediately dismissed.

 If a `PreparedTransferSignal` is received but a corresponding CR record is not found, the newly prepared transfer MUST be